-Housing advocates are demanding bolder relief for tenants facing these extraordinarily difficult times.
-In New York, some lawmakers have rallied behind Senate Bill 8125, which would cancel rent payments for people who have suffered economic losses due to the pandemic three months.
-Elsewhere, such as in the Seattle area, grassroots support is also building for rent suspensions.
+Housing advocates are demanding bolder relief for tenants.
+In New York, lawmakers have waived mortgage payments for 90 day, and some are rallying behind Senate Bill 8125, which would cancel rent payments for people who have suffered economic losses due to the pandemic for three months.
+Grassroots support is also building for rent suspensions in the Seattle area.

 Decarcerating jails (3/27)

 Elsewhere, judges are setting the pace.
-While the New Orleans DA fought efforts to release people pretrial, this week a court ordered the blanket release of people held pretrial for misdemeanors, and detained on low-level offenses like failure to appear at probation status hearing.
-New Jersey jails were told to release over 1,000 people serving sentences; South Carolina jails were releasing hundreds held pretrial due to an order by the state’s Chief Justice.
+While the New Orleans DA fought efforts to release people pretrial, this week a New Orleans court ordered the blanket release of people held pretrial on misdemeanor charges or detained on low-level offenses like failure to appear at probation status hearing.
+In New Jersey, a court ordered the releases of over 1,000 people, and South Carolina jails were releasing hundreds held pretrial due to an order by the state’s Chief Justice.

 Decarcerating: the crisis on Rikers Island (3/26)

 By Monday, days after the first confirmed cases, New York City had only released 63 people; by then, smaller counties around the nation had released dozens more.
 As of Thursday, New York City was set to release 375 people, which is about 7 percent of the jail complex’s population.
-Advocates are calling for the immediate release of hundreds more, including the 666 individuals incarcerated for technical parole violations such as missing a curfew, Weill-Greenberg reports; the Legal Aid Society has filed lawsuits seeking to obtain people’s release.
+Advocates are calling for the immediate release of hundreds more, including 666 individuals incarcerated for technical parole violations such as missing a curfew, Weill-Greenberg reports; the Legal Aid Society has filed lawsuits seeking to obtain people’s release.

 Decarcerating: the role of supreme courts (3/26)